civicrm/civicrm-user-guide/docs/initial-set-up/installation-and-basic-set-up.md

     box on the navigation menu.
 The contact name is always included.
 -   **Contact Reference Options** - Selected fields will be displayed in autocomplete dropdown search results for 'Contact Reference' custom fields.
 Contact Name is always included.
-NOTE: You must assign 'access contact reference fields' permission to the anonymous role if you want to use custom contact reference fields in profiles on public pages.
+Note: You must assign 'access contact reference fields' permission to the anonymous role if you want to use custom contact reference fields in profiles on public pages.
 For most situations, you should use the 'Limit List to